 IDC Worldsource Insurance Network Inc. Acquires Aurrea Signature Inc.

 /EIN News/ -- TORONTO, Jan.
-06, 2020 (GLOBE NEWSWIRE) -- Guardian Capital Group Limited (Guardian) (TSX:GCG) (TSX:GCG.A) announced today that its subsidiary, IDC Worldsource Insurance Network Inc. (IDC WIN), has purchased Aurrea Signature Inc. (Aurrea), a Quebec-based managing general agency (MGA), effective December 31, 2019.
+06, 2020 (GLOBE NEWSWIRE) -- IDC Worldsource Insurance Network Inc. (IDC WIN) today announced the acquisition, effective December 31, 2019, of Aurrea Signature Inc. (Aurrea), a Quebec-based managing general agency (MGA).
+Founded in 1999, Aurrea supports over 1,200 contracted advisors across the province, offering a comprehensive range of insurance products and business development resources.

-The acquisition supports IDC WIN’s growth strategy, expanding the firm’s presence across the country as a leading MGA within the independent advice channel.
-The partnership will result in the addition of four Quebec offices, over 1,200 contracted advisors and the full support of the tenured leadership team and staff at Aurrea.
+“This transaction is a significant development in IDC WIN’s strategic goal to be the primary MGA in the independent advice channel across Canada,” said Phil Marsillo, President, IDC WIN.
+“IDC WIN aims to be the industry leader by providing the best services, programs and support, all of which are responsive, taking an agile and innovative approach to advisor needs.
+We are excited to expand our footprint in Quebec, collaborating with the Aurrea leadership team to deliver service excellence and end-to-end financial solutions in the region.”

+The Aurrea offices will continue to receive the support of its tenured leadership team and staff, who, with their depth of industry knowledge, have collaborated with and supported the life insurance advisors in the region.
 Christian Laroche will continue in his leadership role with Aurrea, and assume the role of President, Quebec Operations of IDC WIN.

-“IDC WIN is excited to expand our footprint in Quebec, collaborating with the leadership team of Aurrea to deliver a great advisor experience along with enhanced products and services,” said Paul Brown, Chairman and Chief Executive Officer, IDC WIN.
-“Together, we have the scale and scope to grow and succeed.”

-“We are pleased to have Aurrea, a quality organization that complements our approach and values, join Guardian,” said George Mavroudis, President and Chief Executive Officer, Guardian.
-“This acquisition continues to add to IDC WIN’s successful growth and will be accretive to Guardian’s consolidated earnings.”
+“We are excited to partner with IDC WIN,” said Mr. Laroche.
+“Their holistic and committed approach to advisor support—to provide advisors with every opportunity to succeed—aligns with our core values and mandate to help advisors drive their businesses forward.”

 About IDC Worldsource Insurance Network Inc.

-IDC Worldsource Insurance Network Inc. (IDC WIN) is one of Canada's leading life insurance Managing General Agencies, currently servicing more than 3,000 advisors across the country, through partnerships with over 15 major insurance carriers.
+IDC Worldsource Insurance Network Inc. (IDC WIN) is one of Canada's leading life insurance Managing General Agencies, servicing more than 3,000 advisors across the country, through partnerships with over 15 major insurance carriers.
 IDC WIN prides itself on its service, knowledge and commitment to the Canadian insurance industry, bringing a sharp focus and exceptional standards of operation to all areas of its processes.
-IDC WIN is a division of Worldsource Wealth Management Inc., a wholly-owned subsidiary of Guardian Capital Group Limited.
+IDC WIN is a division of Worldsource Wealth Management Inc., a wholly-owned subsidiary of Guardian Capital Group Limited (Guardian), a diversified financial services company founded in 1962.
+Guardian’s Common and Class A shares are listed on the Toronto Stock Exchange; in 2019, Guardian celebrated 50 years as a listed company.

 EIN Presswire does not exercise editorial control over third-party content provided, uploaded, published, or distributed by users of EIN Presswire.
 We are a distributor, not a publisher, of 3rd party content.
 Such content may contain the views, opinions, statements, offers, and other material of the respective users, suppliers, participants, or authors.